torrentkino/torrentkino/README.md

   * `-a` *hostname*:
 	Announce this hostname.
 By default /etc/hostname is used to determine your hostname.
 The SHA1 hash of the hostname becomes the announced info_hash.

-  * `-g` *group*:
-	Announce this group to organize different nodes in a workgroup.
-This can be used as a discovery service.
-Lookup the group and you will see the other members.

   * `-d` *domain*:
 	Instead of using the default TLD *.p2p*, you may chose a differrent TLD like